malford581/Phase-4-Repository/README.md

 # Technical Document
 #### Collaborators
-* Aenima4u
+* Terrance
-* Layesuza
+* Fabiola
-* alhanson7210
+* Michael

 #### Project:
-- App Dev: Storing Image and Video Files in Cloud Storage - Python
+- App Dev: Storing Image Files in Cloud Storage - Python

 ## Brief Overview
-- This basic demonstration of we can upload images & videos and retrieve application data with Cloud Storage working from an existing git repository, then adding our own mix to it
+- This is a repository of work we have collaborated on.
+Some of the files will be labs that we have remixed and others will be code we came with on our own.

 ## Scope of Work
 - Configuring an application to use Cloud Storage to store and retrieve application data.